perfumerlabs/docs/generator/index.md

 ---
 layout: default
-title: Perfumer
+title: Generator
 nav_order: 1
 has_children: true
 ---

-Perfumer is generator of PHP classes.
+This is generator of PHP classes.

 ### How it works